-For address to send these documents to, please see How to apply -> Step 4: Submit the requested paper documents by mail.
+For address to send the documents to, please see How to apply -> Step 4: Submit the requested paper documents by mail.

-You do not need to mail us any other application documents uploaded to the portal.
+You do not need to mail us any other application documents uploaded to the application portal.

-What is the deadline for the mailed, officially attested application documents and / or my language test result?
+What is the deadline for the paper application documents and / or my language test result?

-The mailed, paper application documents (see the above reply) and the English language test results need to reach SECCLO Admissions Office at Aalto University by 4 January 2019 at 15:00 (3 pm, GMT +2:00).
+The mailed, paper application documents and the language test results need to reach the SECCLO Admissions Office at Aalto University by 4 January 2019 at 15:00 (3 pm, GMT +2:00).

-When you submit your SECCLO application online, we will check it, and if anything is missing (e.g. your English language test result or the officially attested Bachelor's degree certificate), you will be given until our application deadline to submit them.
+When you submit your SECCLO application online, we will check it, and if anything is missing, you will be given until our application deadline to complement it.

-If the application deadline at that point is less than two weeks away, you will be given two weeks to complement your application (this is called "individual complementation deadline").
-In other words, if your application is submitted and checked on 28 December, you will be given until 11 January to complement it.
-If it is submitted and checked on 4 January (i.e. our application deadline), you will be given until 18 January to complement it.
+If the application deadline at that point is less than two weeks away, you will be given two weeks to complement your application.
+This is called "individual complementation deadline".
+If your application is submitted and checked on 28 December, you will be given until 11 January to complement it.
+If it is submitted and checked on 4 January (i.e. our application deadline for the 2019 intake), you will be given until 18 January to complement it.
 You will be informed of this individual complementation deadline when your online application is checked, but close to the application deadline, it is always two weeks from the check-up date.

 Please note that: